simbo1905/cu-final-mssql/readme.md

 3. Browse to the mssql *service* and note down its IP address on its details page.
 4. Click Add to Project at the top
 5. Deploy image
-6. Select Image Name and past in your image path on dockerhub e.g. `username/cu-final-mssql:latest`
+6. Select Image Name and paste in your image path on dockerhub e.g. `username/cu-final-mssql:latest`
 7. Click on the search icon and wait for it to load the details.
 Ignore the warning about root user.
-8. Set an Environment Variable "ConnectionStrings__DefaultConnection" with the following value edited with to contain the service IP address `Server=172.30.219.45;Database=mydatabase;User Id=sa;Password=<YourStrong!Passw0rd>`
+8. Set an Environment Variable "ConnectionStrings__DefaultConnection" with the following value edited to contain the database service IP address `Server=172.30.219.45;Database=mydatabase;User Id=sa;Password=<YourStrong!Passw0rd>`
 9. Click on Create
 10. Check that everything deployed correctly.
 On the pod log it should say its listening on port 5000.
 11. On the Overview click on "Create Route" for the CU FINAL MSSQL service.
 Just hit Create.